Back to blog

 • A clear service offer with outcome-focused copy.

-• Testimonials or signals that build trust.
+• Testimonials or signals that build trust quickly.

 A simple 3-step setup you can launch this week

 First, choose one primary action for your bio link.
 For a coach it might be a paid intro call.
 For a photographer it could be a mini-session booking.
 For a creator it might be a paid consultation or brand inquiry call.
+The most common mistake here is offering too many choices.
+One primary offer converts far better than four competing options, and you can always add more once you have validated that the first one works.

 • Step 1: Publish one core offer instead of five weak options.